 “I’m just not sure it’s a good thing to reach the point where you cut yourself off from society.
 I don’t understand the greatness of society, either.
 So I have no intention of going so far as to call for people to give up otaku-like things and become more suited to society.
 Only, I think there are many other interesting things in the world, and we don’t have to reject them.”

 While a lot of anime studios likely have staff that are anime fans, none were as proud of their Otaku identity as Gainax.
 Uforntualy it wasn’t to last.

 The Rise of Trigger

-Unfortunately, many of Gainax’s key staff would leave the company with their last project being an OVA of Masamune Datenicle which ended in 2018.
+Unfortunately, many of Gainax’s key staff would leave the company.
+Their last project was an OVA of Masamune Datenicle which ended in 2018.
 They’re still around but haven’t made any new anime since.

-Meanwhile, Studio Trigger was formed in 2011 by Hiroyuki Imaishi and Masahiko Ōtsuka, former Gainax staff the former of whom directed two of their biggest hits: Gurren Lagann and Panty And Stocking With Garterbelt.
+Meanwhile, Studio Trigger was formed in 2011 by Hiroyuki Imaishi and Masahiko Ōtsuka, ex-Gainax staff the former of whom directed two of their biggest hits: Gurren Lagann and Panty And Stocking With Garterbelt.

 The studio first made an OVA called Little Witch Academia showing their wide arrange of magical animation techniques.
 However, Trigger really started making deep cuts into the anime industry in 2013 with Kill La Kill, an anime that was very much alive with the old Gainax charm: swords, explosions, over-the-top characters, and anime boobs.
 It was one of the biggest hits of the year, with many memes calling it the “savior of anime”.